 You can’t be in Starigrad and not be captivated by the Velebit mountains – it’s commanding.
 To appreciate the mountain you need to get up close and personal, so we jumped in a Landrover Defender and headed up, up and up into the mountain for a thrilling off-road adventure.

-Thanks to the efforts of men 200 years ago who painstakingly created the roads through the Karst landscape in the Velebit Mountain, we were able to spend 5 hours driving, stopping every 20-30 mins for photos and to be in awe of the view, breathing in the crisp mountain air.
+Thanks to the efforts of men 200 years ago who painstakingly created the roads through the Karst landscape in the Velebit Mountains, we were able to spend 5 hours driving, stopping every 20-30 mins for photos and to be in awe of the view, breathing in the crisp mountain air.

-As we came around the bend on one corner, down below in the distance the rocky view changed to a luscious green pasture.
+As we came around the bend on one corner, down below in the distance, the rocky view changed to a luscious green pasture.
 With my window rolled down to take a photo, I noticed some movement in the far corner.
 Our guide said this area was known for wild horses and that owners of properties kept some cattle here.
 As we wound slowly down the road, it became clear that the black and brown blurs were, in fact, a herd of galloping wild horses.

-I frantically began clicking on my camera, but with all of the bumping I was unable to get a clear shot.
-We continued and came to a stop just metres from the herd.
+I frantically began clicking on my camera, but with all of the bumping, I was unable to get a clear shot.
+We continued and came to a stop just meters from the herd.
 Out of the corner of our eyes, we saw a striking black stallion chasing a much smaller brown horse.
 Click, click, click went my camera, but I had the long lens on, which I needed to change to another.
 As I did the stallion circled our Jeep in laps, nipping and biting at a young brown horse.
 Our guide said in his years of doing the tours he has never seen such an impressive sight, and it’s an up-close moment I won’t soon forget.

-During the safari, you’ll reach the edge of the arid Dalmatian side of the Velebit mountain and within 2 turns reach the Lika side, where neon green trees and moss stretch along the roadside.
+During the safari, you’ll reach the edge of the arid Dalmatian side of the Velebit mountain and within two turns reach the Lika side, where neon green trees and moss stretch along the roadside.
 In summer the jeep safari makes a pit stop to swim in the Zrmanja (zer-marn-ja) River.